 – The paid online dating market is very saturated

 I saw an opening and I took it: I knew I could build something better in a very short period of time with almost no overhead.
-The beauty of this iss that if this site isn’t successful there’s no layoffs, burned VC funding, and I’m ultimately not contributing to another dot-com crash.
-All I’ve lost is 66.5 hours and a couple bags of coffee beans, I’ll just go back to my day job.
+The beauty of this is that if this site isn’t successful there are no layoffs, burned VC funding, and I’m ultimately not contributing to another dot-com crash.
+All I’ve lost is 66.5 hours and a couple of bags of coffee beans, I’ll just go back to my day job.

 First I did a brain-dump of all the features I’d like to have on a dating website.
 I didn’t put them in any particular order or attempt to categorize things, I just wrote them down as they came to me.
 This is a great tactic for just getting it all out there, save making sense of it for later.